-So you have a peacock and an oyster.
-And you probably followed that for a long time, until you realized that sometimes it doesn’t sound quite right.
+For example, you have "a" peacock and "an" oyster.
+And you probably followed that rule for a long time, until you realized that sometimes it doesn’t sound quite right.
+For every rule, there is an exception.
 So how do these indefinite articles really work?

-Your teacher had the right idea, but it just wasn’t complete.
-Instead of looking for the vowel at the beginning of the word, LISTEN for the pronunciation of a vowel sound.
+Your teacher had the right idea, but it wasn’t complete.
+Instead of looking for the vowel at the beginning of the word, you should listen for the pronunciation of a vowel sound.
 If the word begins with a consonant sound, you use “a.”
-If a word begins with a vowel sound you use “an.”
+If a word begins with a vowel sound, you use “an.”

-You’re probably already following this rule naturally when you speak, but it can get tricky when you’re writing and you can start to question your choices.
+You might already be following this rule naturally when you speak, but it can get tricky when you’re writing and you start to question your choices.

-University is a good example to start with.
-You say “I went to a university,” not “I went to an university”.
+"University" is a good example.
+You would say, “I went to a university,” not “I went to an university.”
 Even though the word starts with a vowel, the first syllable in university is pronounced as “yun,” which makes it a consonant sound.

-But if you wanted to talk about needing an umbrella when there’s a forecast of rain, you would pronounce the “uhm” as a vowel sound.
+But the letter "u" doesn't always produce a consonant sound.
+If you wanted to remind your partner to take "an" umbrella when there’s a forecast of rain, you pronounce the “uhm” as a vowel sound.

 “O” is another good vowel to pay attention to.
-Sometimes words that begin with the letter “o” have a sound like a consonant “wah” at the beginning.
-Say it out loud to yourself: “I went down a one-way road” not “an one-way road.”
+Sometimes words that begin with the letter “o” have a consonant sound like a “wah” at the beginning.
+Say it out loud to yourself: “I went down a one-way road” not “I went down an one-way road.”
 Now try “octopus.”
 If you say, “I saw an octopus sliding down a one-way road,” you can see both at work.
 Octopus has an “aw” vowel sound at its beginning.

-Here’s a consonant to consider — “h.”
-Is it “a history” or “an history?”
+Consider the letter “h.”
+Is it “a history” or “an history”?
 The key is knowing where the emphasis is placed in the pronunciation.
-With the word history, the accent is on the “his,” which creates a consonant sound (a HIS-tory).
+With the word "history," the accent is on “his,” which creates a consonant sound ("a" HIS-tory).

-The other consideration is if you’re using British English or American English — the two don’t always agree on pronunciation.
-Herb is a good example.
+If you’re using British English or American English, the two don’t always agree on pronunciation.
+"Herb" is a good example.
 In American English, we say “an herb,” because we don’t pronounce the “h” sound.
 British English does, and they put “a herb” on their salad.

 We went to see an NFL game last week.